-- 1. Husband or wife. - 2.
-Common-law spouse if you have cohabited as spousal partners for one year. - 3.
+- 1. The spouse of an Employee - 2.
+A person who has cohabited with an Employee as a spousal partner for not less than one year. - 3.
 Unmarried children until the end of the month in which they attain age 21 if they are mainly dependent on, and living with, you or your spouse. - 4.
 Unmarried children to any age if they are in full-time attendance at a school, college or university that is recognized by Pacific Blue Cross, and if they are mainly dependent on you or your spouse. - 5.
 Unmarried physically or mentally handicapped children to any age if they are mainly dependent on, and living with, you or your spouse.